ChrisAkridge/IronArc/Documentation/Specification.md

 ### Definition
 The IronArc processor is a set of rules that apply to a set of data.
 The data, stored in memory, consists of an executable program containing instructions.
 Each instruction is composed of a two-byte opcode followed by zero to four operands.
 Each operand is an addressing block that can address multiple kinds of memory or a numeric literal.
 For instructions that take operands, a byte after the opcode specifies what each operand is, using two bits per operand.

-The processor contains the following specific blocks of processor memory:
+The processor contains the following specific blocks of processor memory, all 8 bytes in size and initialized to 0 at VM start:

-* Eight eight-byte registers labelled EAX through EHX
+- Eight registers labelled EAX through EHX
-* The instruction pointer EIP, which points to the currently executing instruction in memory,
+- The instruction pointer register EIP, which points to the currently executing instruction in memory,
-* A flags register labelled EFLAGS
+- An flags register labelled EFLAGS
-* Two stack registers ESP (pointer to the top of the stack), and EBP (pointer to the start of the current stack frame)
+- Two stack registers ESP (pointer to the top of the stack), and EBP (pointer to the start of the current stack frame)
-* A relative base pointer register, ERB, which always has the address of the very first instruction of the program.
+- A relative base pointer register, ERB, which always has the address of the very first instruction of the program.
 This allows programs to be loaded anywhere in memory and still have jumps using absolute addresses within the program.
+- A page table "high water mark", ENP, which points to the next 4096-byte section of real memory to allocate a page from.

-The processor reads and executes instruction sequentially through the memory space.
+The processor reads and executes instruction sequentially through the memory space (real or virtual).
 Jump, call, and return instructions serve to change the flow of execution to different addresses.
 The execution begins by reading in the opcode at EIP and incrementing EIP by two bytes.
 Then, the opcode is compared to a table of opcodes, and the specific instruction code is called.
 The instruction code will then read the required operands from memory, incrementing the instruction pointer as it goes.
 The operands are then used to execute the instruction.
 Finally, the cycle begins again as the next opcode is read from memory.

 A program is loaded into memory by the host process.
-The host process also sets the start address.
+The host process also sets the start address, the address where the program will be loaded.
 EIP and ERP is set to this address and begins execution from there.

 Opcodes are two-byte values that indicate the instruction to be executed.
 The first byte defines the “class” of instruction - a loose classification of sets of instructions.
 The second byte identifies the specific instruction.
 This allows for a total of 65,536 instructions spread across 256 classes, although the actual number of total instructions will be significantly smaller.

 ## Memory

 ### Memory Spaces
 The processor has access to various spaces of memory mapped into a single address space.
-Memory is addressed using 64-bit pointers, and different sources of memory (main memory, hardware-mapped, filesystem, etc.) are mapped to different portions of the address space.
+Memory is addressed using 64-bit pointers, and different sources of memory (system memory, hardware-mapped, memory-mapped files, etc.) are mapped to different portions of the address space.

-The main memory space is the primary source of memory to the IronArc VM.
+The system memory space is the primary source of memory to the IronArc VM.
 This memory space has its size defined by the user.
 The default size is considered to be 1MB.
 The processor can address, read, and write memory in this space through its instructions.
 More advanced programs may also have code that can dynamically allocate memory.

 ### The Stack
-Using the ESP and EBP registers, a stack can be defined somewhere in the main memory space.
+Using the ESP and EBP registers, a stack can be defined somewhere in the system memory space.
 By default, it starts at (start address + program size), but can be set at another location when starting a VM.
 It is operated on by the push, pop, return, and stack arithmetic, logic, and comparison instructions.

 The location of the top of the stack is defined by the ESP register.
 The EBP register stores the bottom of the “stack frame” - a block of stack memory used since the last call instruction.

 ### Memory Addresses, Pointers, and Memory Mapping
-A memory address in an IronArc program is an eight-byte value that can point to most addresses available to the IronArc VM, including main memory or memory-mapped virtual hardware devices such as virtual monitors which require quick access to memory.
+A memory address in an IronArc program is an eight-byte value that can point to most addresses available to the IronArc VM, including system memory or memory-mapped virtual hardware devices such as virtual monitors which require quick access to memory.
 Registers are accessed with different notation, see the section on Address Blocks below.

-The bottom 63 bits of any address addresses a specific byte in a memory space.
-This allows the addressing of up to 8 exabytes (2^63 bytes) of memory.
+The bottom 55 bits of any address addresses a specific byte in a memory space.
+This allows the addressing of up to 8 exabytes (2^63 bytes) of memory, or 32 petabytes (2^55 bytes) per plane.
 The highest bit indicates that this memory address contains a pointer to another value in memory.

-Memory-mapped hardware devices are assigned memory spaces by the host process - a `HWMemoryMapped` interrupt is fired, and the argument contains the byte that the mapping uses.
+Bits 62 to 54 contain the *plane number*, which divides the memory space into 256 planes.
+Plane 0 contains the system memory.
+Plane 1 contains any memory used by hardware devices.
+Planes 2 through 255 are reserved for future use.

 Pointers are defined within the program itself.
 Within listings of assembly code, pointers are denoted with asterisk characters preceding the memory being addressed.